The Do’s & Don’t Of Homemade Lotions

 Do not place your lip chap containers on the counter to pour.
 Naturally you spill everywhere and it takes forever to get the oil off the counter.
 Instead, line a cutting board with paper towel.

 Do not “guestimate” the ingredients (I do this far too often!) it causes your creations to turn out finny.
 Either they don’t solidify or they’re gritty or something else but it’s much better to actually measure.

 Do not buy blocks of beeswax.
 You’ll never cut it.
 Instead always buy it in cubes or pellets.

 Do not put tight clothes on or lay on the bed immediately after applying lotion.
 Because they’re homemade they’re naturally greasy and it stains your clothes/bedding.
 Instead, give the oils a few minutes to absorb into your skin.

-Don’t forget to pin these Helpful Beauty Product Tips!
+Don’t forget to pin these homemade beauty product tips!

 Well there you go!
 A few (funny) lessons that I have learned along the way of trial and error.
 Hopefully this list saves you some stumbles and frustration.
 Making your own homemade products is both rewarding and amazing but it’s even better when the process goes smoothly!

 Looking for beauty products to try?
-Check out this Chocolate Peppermint Lip Chap and Creamy Calming Baby Lotion
+Check out this Whipped Peppermint Foot Lotion and Creamy Calming Baby Lotion